4dboard/Proxy-yxorP/docs/classes/ezcDocumentPdfDriver.md

 public drawPolyline(array $points, array $color, float $width, bool $close = true): void
 ```

 Draw any non-filled polygon, filled using the defined color.
-The color
-should be passed as an array with the keys "red", "green", "blue" and
+The color should be passed as an array with the keys "red"
-optionally "alpha".
-Each key should have a value between 0 and 1
+, "green", "blue" and optionally "alpha".
+Each key should have a value between 0 and 1 associated.
-associated.

-The polyline itself is specified as an array of two-tuples, specifying
-the x and y coordinate of the point.
+The polyline itself is specified as an array of two-tuples, specifying the x and y coordinate of the point.

-The thrid parameter defines the width of the border and the last
-parameter may optionally be set to false to not close the polygon (draw
+The thrid parameter defines the width of the border and the last parameter may optionally be set to false to not close
-another line from the last point to the first one).
+the polygon (draw another line from the last point to the first one).

 **Parameters:**